What is happening in Syria?

 - More than half of all Syrians have been forced to flee their homes

 Another increase in aerial bombardments and a ground offensive in the province of Idlib has killed or seriously injured innocent people.

 More than 900,000 people have fled the violence since December 2019 alone.
 Fleeing families are squeezed into a smaller and smaller area, with the border to Turkey closed and government forces pushing to reclaim territory in Idlib.

 New arrivals are moving into old, abandoned or damaged tents, or having to share with others.
 Heavy rain has brought flooding; tents battered by the elements are leaking.

-ShelterBox is already working with ReliefAid to help thousands of families in Idlib province this winter.
+ShelterBox is already working with ReliefAid to help thousands of families in Idlib province.
 But we need your support to do more.